WilliamHill11/ToDo-List/README.md

 // What I learned
 -  Using the Single Responsibility Principle
 -  Creating new form options
+-  Using dates